-When an Audit Client is listed in a foreign jurisdiction, the Member in Public Practice or a Firm will need to consider a number of matters to help them determine the applicable audit partner rotation requirements.
+When an audit client is listed in a foreign jurisdiction, the Member in Public Practice or a Firm will need to consider a number of matters to help them determine the applicable audit partner rotation requirements.
 These matters would include:

-- The structure of the entity; - The jurisdiction where the relevant entity is incorporated and domiciled; - The laws and regulations that require the entity to prepare Financial Statements; - The laws and regulations that require an audit to be performed on the Financial Statements; - Applicable stock exchange listing rules for the jurisdiction where the entity is listed; - Relevant laws, regulations, and professional and ethical requirements relating to the rotation of audit partners, and audit Firms where applicable; - Any relief from rotation requirements granted by the appropriate regulator; - The role of the individual within the group audit (i.e. responsible for the group, parent entity or subsidiary audit); - The specific Key Audit Partner role of the Member; - Applicable policies and procedures of the entity relating to the appointment and removal of the auditor (these may be established by the Audit Committee); and - Applicable policies and procedures of the Firm and Network Firm, where applicable.
+- The structure of the entity; - The jurisdiction where the relevant entity is incorporated and domiciled; - The laws and regulations that require the entity to prepare a financial report; - The laws and regulations that require an audit to be performed on the financial report; - Applicable stock exchange listing rules for the jurisdiction where the entity is listed; - Relevant laws, regulations, and professional and ethical requirements relating to the rotation of audit partners, and audit firms where applicable; - The role of the individual within the group audit (i.e. responsible for the group, head or subsidiary audit); - The Key Audit Partner role of the Member; - Applicable policies and procedures of the entity relating to the appointment and removal of the auditor (these may be issued by the Audit Committee); and - · Applicable policies and procedures of the Firm.

-In some situations, an entity may also be a dual Listed Entity.
-The term 'dual Listed Entities' is used to refer to entities that are listed on multiple stock exchanges.
-The way the dual listing is achieved may vary depending on the requirements in the relevant jurisdictions and the structure of the entity(ies) involved (for example, separate entities established in separate jurisdictions, or a single entity established and registered on the stock exchange in one jurisdiction which is also registered on the stock exchange in another jurisdiction).
+In some situations, an entity may also be a dual listed entity.
+The term 'dual listed entities' is used to refer to entities that are listed on multiple stock exchanges.
+The way the dual listing is achieved may vary depending on the requirements in the relevant jurisdictions and the structure of the company(s) involved (for example separate companies established in separate jurisdictions, or a single entity established and registered on the stock exchange in one jurisdiction which is also registered on the stock exchange in another jurisdiction).

-The audit partner rotation requirements which will apply to the Key Audit Partners for an entity listed in a foreign jurisdiction or a dual Listed Entity may also need to consider the requirements in the relevant jurisdictions are complied with.
+The audit partner rotation requirements which will apply to the key audit partners for an entity listed in a foreign jurisdiction or a dual listed entity may also need to vary to ensure the requirements in the relevant jurisdictions are complied with.

 The Member or Firm may find, after reviewing the considerations listed above, that they need to comply with multiple audit partner rotation requirements.
+The Member or Firm must ensure they comply with the more stringent rotation requirements.
 This may mean that the rotation to be undertaken is a hybrid of applicable audit partner rotation requirements.

-Australian domiciled entity listed on both the Australian and New Zealand stock exchanges
+Australian domiciled entity listed on both the Australian and New Zealand stock exchange